 In order to prepare for your arrival at UIS, we would like you to view the following documents and bring them with you to Check-In.
-Check-In times are on the orientation schedule (pdf) and you will check-in to the Office of International Student Services, which is located in the Human Resource Building Room 52.
+Check-In times are on the Orientation Schedule Spring 2014 and you will check-in to the Office of International Student Services, which is located in the Human Resource Building Room 52.
 Please bring copies of your I-20, passport, visa, and I-94 OR the originals so that we can make copies for you.
 Also, the following forms need to be filled out for the day you Check-In:

 Please view the On-Line Welcome Folder for additional information.

 - Create a Net-ID and Password.
 Get directions to create your Net-Id & Password (pdf).

 - After creating your Net-ID and Password, update your current mailing address in Student accounts: